aloha-fim/recipe-app-api/README.md

 GitHub Actions testing and linting automation

-# docker commands to build image after requirements.txt
+# docker commands to build or rebuild image after change in requirements.txt
 docker build . or docker-compose build with docker yml file

 # docker to create django apps mapped to yml volumes